anushabc/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/getting-started.md

    - `pip install -r requirements.txt`
    - `pip install ipykernel==6.6.0`

-> Note: You can safely ignore any dependency errors during installation.
+> Note: You can safely ignore any dependency errors during installation and re-run the commands.

 You should follow all these steps provided *before* attending the Hands-on lab.